Hect0rius/TorrentBits/README.md

 15/01/2019 - Cleaned up download.php, added ob_start to trim the extra shit that invalidates the torrent file.

+15/01/2019 - Fixed up browse.php, updated mysql_fetch_assoc's to remove MYSQL_NUM as this is not needed.

 15/01/2019 - inserted mysql.php to override original mysql functions to mysqli.